-What is a Registered or Candidate Registered Psychologist?
+Who is a Registered Or Candidate Psychologist

 Registered psychologists are fully licensed with the Nova Scotia Board of Examiners in Psychology (NSBEP).
 Candidate registered psychologists are in the process of becoming fully registered with NSBEP and are supervised as part of this process.
 In both cases, psychologists are qualified to examine the behaviour of adults and children, diagnose psychological and emotional disorders, and provide therapy and counselling to individuals, families or groups.
 Psychologists use a variety of evidence-based therapeutic approaches that often involve “talk therapy” to achieve more effective personal, social, and vocational development.

-What is a Social Worker?
+Who is a Social Worker?

 Social Workers are registered professionals that help individuals, families, and communities to better their wellbeing and develop the required skills to resolve problems.
 In private practice, Social Workers provide their clients with counselling, psychotherapy, mediation, among other services to help them be successful.

-What is a Psychiatrist?
+Who is a Psychiatrist?

 A psychiatrist is a fully licensed medical doctor who specializes in the diagnosis, prevention, and treatment of mental health conditions.
 They provide proper medication management as part of the treatment of mental health conditions.